 The 27-mile Park Loop Road takes you along the east side of Mount Desert Island, and provides access to many major sights at Acadia National Park, including Thunder Hole and Sand Beach.

 Along the route, you’ll pass through forests, and past beautiful lakes and mountains.
-The drive is scenic in every season, but especially so in the fall.
+The drive is scenic in every season, but especially so in the fall, when leaves change color.

-Park Loop Road can be extremely congested in the summer, so if you are visiting then, start early, and allow lots of time.
+Park Loop Road can be extremely congested in the summer, and during peak fall foliage time, so if you are visiting then, start early, and allow lots of time.
 The road is mainly one way.

 There are parking lots along the way, as well as restrooms.
 Bring a picnic meal to enjoy!